5udu3r/iDAAS/docs/index.md

 # Common Links
 Below are common links to help you navigate all the site content.

+We take any feedback seriously, please feel free to go to our <a href="https://github.com/RedHat-Healthcare/" target="_blank"> Red Hat Healthcare GitHub Org</a>
+and file issues or discussion items.
+All communications we receive influences our [Technical Roadmap](../Roadmap/Index.md).

 | General|Platform Design |
 | -------------|----------|
 |[General Background](../docs/General/Background.md)|[Architecture](../docs/Design/Architecture.md)|